 Â Photo courtesy of Loki del Mar.

 There were two more things on our list to do that night.
 We all wanted to catch a sunset out on the beach (yes, even after watching them from the boat every night for how long now?, you still don’t get sick of it dipping behind the horizon), and also watching a little show from Kyle.
 Did we forget to mention that he’s a fire poi performer?
 This is where little balls of fire sitting at the bottom of a chain are swung around in a variety of rhythmical and geometrical patterns.
 Kind of like the little girls in gymnastics, but instead of a pretty little ribbon fluttering around them it’s two balls of fire instead.
 We were very intrigued.

 The sunset itself was magnificent.
 We all grabbed a cold beer from a street vendor and made our way to a quiet patch of sand as we watched the determined and hardcore surfers catching waves in the last rays of the sun.
-Couples strode with arms wrapped around each other, and horses gently trotted through the damp sand on the beach.
+Couples strode with arms wrapped around each other, and we rode horses tamed by CBD pellets for horses gently trotted through the damp sand on the beach.
 This is just one more place we have come across that is literally picture perfect.